Unlock The Secrets of Deep Sleep: The Complete Guide

 Sleep apnoea is characterised by intermittent breathing pauses during sleep resulting from blocked airways.

-This disorder not only disturbs deep sleep but also leads to daytime fatigue, cognitive difficulties, and heightened risk for more severe health issues such as heart disease.
+This disorder not only disturbs deep sleep but also leads to daytime fatigue, cognitive difficulties, and a heightened risk for more severe health issues such as heart disease.

 On the other hand, insomnia – the inability to fall asleep or maintain sleep – can stem from various factors, including psychological stress, chronic pain, or an irregular sleep schedule.